Sinking of the Titanic: Preparing to abandon ship

 The thoroughness of the muster was heavily dependent on the class of the passengers; the first-class stewards were in charge of only a few cabins, while those responsible for the second- and third-class passengers had to manage large numbers of people.
 The first-class stewards provided hands-on assistance, helping their charges to get dressed and bringing them out onto the deck.
 With far more people to deal with, the second- and third-class stewards mostly confined their efforts to throwing open doors and telling passengers to put on lifebelts and come up top.
 In third class, passengers were largely left to their own devices after being informed of the need to come on deck.
 Many passengers and crew were reluctant to comply, either refusing to believe that there was a problem or preferring the warmth of the ship's interior to the bitterly cold night air.
 The passengers were not told that the ship was sinking, though a few noticed that she was listing.

 Around 00:15, the stewards began ordering the passengers to put on their lifebelts, though again, many passengers took the order as a joke.
-Some set about playing an impromptu game of association football with the ice chunks that were now strewn across the foredeck.
+Some set about playing an impromptu game of football with the ice chunks that were now strewn across the forward well deck.
 On the boat deck, as the crew began preparing the lifeboats, it was difficult to hear anything over the noise of high-pressure steam being vented from the boilers and escaping via the valves on the funnels above.
 Lawrence Beesley described the sound as "a harsh, deafening boom that made conversation difficult; if one imagines 20 locomotives blowing off steam in a low key it would give some idea of the unpleasant sound that met us as we climbed out on the top deck."
 The noise was so loud that the crew had to use hand signals to communicate.